anniejs02/OMG_ML/README.md

 git clone https://github.com/anniejs02/OMG_ML.git

 # Instructions
-See CRC_CARAMEL_main.m or CRC_CARAMEL_main.mlx for step-by-step instructions in applying CRC_CARAMeL.
+See OMGML_main.m or OMGML_main.mlx for step-by-step instructions in applying OMG-ML.
 To run those files in MATLAB, you must download the contents of 'data' and 'empty_prediction_files' and have an appropriate human metabolic model.

 # Files